gmazzap/Raph/README.md

 Alternatively, you can

  - download [last release](https://github.com/Giuseppe-Mazzapica/Raph/releases) zip file
- - cloning this repo using git
+ - clone this repo using git

 ----